 - A tiny tattoo, which could be considered anything under two square inches, usually costs between $30 and $100.
 However, many tattoo parlors have a $100 minimum, no matter how small the design.

 - A small tattoo, which is anything between 2 square inches and 4 square inches, can cost you between $50 and $250.

-- A large tattoo, anything above 6 square inches, can cost between $500 and thousands of dollars.
+- A large tattoo, usually anything above 6 square inches, can cost between $500 and thousands of dollars.
 Huge intricate designs can run up to $4000 or more if the artist is reputable and experienced.

 There are many things to consider when getting a new tattoo.
-If you want a medium tattoo and the cost is making you consider shrinking it to save money, it might be best to put off the tattoo for a while until you can afford the size you truly want.
+If you want a medium tattoo and the cost is making you think about shrinking it to save money, it might be best to put off the tattoo for a while until you can afford the size you truly want.

 Saving any amount of money on a tattoo is not worth the possibility that you do not like the finished product.
 Loving every aspect of your tattoo is critical when adding permanent ink onto your body.

 Take into account that you will have your tattoo for many years to come.
 Are you going to be happy with the size you choose in the long-term?
 People often make sizing mistakes when they start out on their tattoo journey.

 It is very common for people to choose a small design for their first tattoo.
 Many people fear that they will need to cover the tattoo, and they want something that they can easily hide.
 Getting your first tattoo is scary, and people often go for one that isn’t too noticeable.